Kingsford-Group/biblint/README.md

 The biblint parser accepts some bib syntax that is not officially supported by bibtex.
-This is done for a combination of reasons: sometimes the bib file can be parsed correctly and sometimes forcing bibtex syntax to be rejected would complicate the parser too much.
+This is done for a combination of reasons: sometimes the bib file can be parsed correctly and sometimes forcing non-bibtex syntax to be rejected would complicate the parser too much.
 For example:

-- Commas separating tag=value pairs in an entry are optional --- they will be added by clean if they are missing
+- Commas separating tag=value pairs in an entry are optional --- they will be added by `clean` if they are missing

 - `@preamble"foo bar baz"` is accepted in addition to `@preamble{foo bar baz}`.
   Since no one uses @preamble anyway, this is not likely to cause problems.